LastZhabka/search_engine/docs/report_02.md

 The time usage initially required the search engine to spend 22.5 hours to index 8900 web pages.
 After optimizing the database, the time was reduced to 4.5 hours for the same number of web pages.
 Introducing asynchronous pipeline code further reduced the time to 2.25 hours.
 Potential improvements could bring the time down to 1-1.5 hour, but further optimization is limited due to network speed.

 Becaues of that the logical question arises, whether rewriting the code is necessary if Python can index all web pages within the total request waiting time, implementation on other languages cannot improve the network speed.
 But atleast the perfomrance for the search queries also need to be considered, and Python is too slow to handle them fastly, so rewriting the code to C++ could be beneficial.

+## Implementation details

+The previous report neglected to include implementation details.
+The implementation is designed to be modular and extensible.
+Different indexing and tokenization strategies can be easily integrated into system using the abstract Indexer and Tokenizer classes.
+The indexing pipeline is set up as a callback that gets called for each web page that is crawled and inserted into the database.
+The crawler itself is implemented asynchronously to make efficient use of request wait times, in other details the core crawler logic is relatively straightforward.
+The database module currently uses a simple unstructured approach, with separate classes for each required database collection.
+This may be improved in the future to provide a more structured data model.
+Overall, the goal has been to make the codebase flexible and easy to extend, while keeping the core implementation as simple and lightweight as possible.

+## Future Plans and Challenges

+The improved second implementation of the search engine boasts a significant speed boost with a 10x improvement.
+This enhanced performance is enough for indexing a smaller web space comprising around 500000 pages and conducting searches over it.
+Current objectives entail constructing an evaluation pipeline to measure search quality and performance, establishing configurations, and crafting a simple README file.
+All previously proposed ideas and plans are still relevant.

+However, several challenges have popped up:

+1. Adapting the code to C++.
+It remains uncertain whether transitioning the MiniLM model usage to C++ code is doable.

+2. The code is strongly linked to particular databases, resulting in nearly identical instances of the indexer, crawler, and tokenizer due to their connection to the same databases.
+How to handle such implementation problem?